TRS-80 MC-10

-The TRS-80 MC-10 microcomputer is a lesser-known member of the TRS-80 line of home computers, produced by Tandy Corporation in the early 1980s and sold through their RadioShack chain of electronics stores.
+The TRS-80 MC-10 microcomputer is a lesser-known member of the TRS-80 line of home computers, produced by Tandy Corporation in the early 1980s and sold through their RadioShack and Tandy chains of electronics stores.
 It was a low-cost alternative to Tandy's own TRS-80 Color Computer to compete with entry-level machines such as the VIC-20 and Sinclair ZX81.

-The MC-10 was of value primarily to hobbyists and as an introduction to computer programming.
-It was not a commercial success and was discontinued only a year after its introduction.
+The MC-10 was of value primarily to hobbyists and as an introduction to computer programming.It was not a commercial success and was discontinued only a year after its introduction.

 Description

-About the size of a hardcover book, the MC-10 has four kilobytes (4096 bytes) of RAM, a Motorola MC6803 eight-bit microprocessor, a built-in serial port, and graphics capabilities similar to those of the original Color Computer (provided by the same MC6847 video display generator).
+About the size of a hardcover book, the MC-10 has four kilobytes of RAM, a Motorola MC6803 eight-bit microprocessor, a built-in serial port, and graphics capabilities similar to those of the original Color Computer (provided by the same MC6847 video display generator).

 The MC-10 includes a BASIC interpreter in ROM and uses regular audio cassettes for bulk storage.
 Text and graphics are displayed on a television set via a built-in RF modulator.
 Less common for machines in its class is the integrated RS-232 serial port, which allows the MC-10 to use line printers and modems without additional hardware.

 At the time of its release in 1983, the MC-10's specifications were underwhelming (at least for its home market; North America).
-Disk drives, full-travel keyboards, medium-resolution graphics, and complete 64-kilobyte (65,536 bytes) memory banks were becoming popular features for home computers; the MC-10 offered none of these, severely limiting the functions it could perform and the range of users to whom it could appeal.
+Disk drives, full-travel keyboards, medium-resolution graphics, and complete 64-kilobyte memory banks were becoming popular features for home computers; the MC-10 offered none of these, severely limiting the functions it could perform and the range of users to whom it could appeal.

-The MC-10 was discontinued in 1984, along with the 16 KB (16,384 bytes) memory upgrade and small amount of cassette-based software that had been released for it.
+The MC-10 was discontinued in 1984, along with the 16 KB memory upgrade and small amount of cassette-based software that had been released for it.